paulmillr/noble-ed25519/README.md

 You may want to precompute values for your own point.

+`utils.TORSION_SUBGROUP`

+The 8-torsion subgroup ℰ8.
+Those are "buggy" points, if you multiply them by 8, you'll receive Point.ZERO.

+Useful to check implementations for signature malleability.
+See [the link](https://moderncrypto.org/mail-archive/curves/2017/000866.html)

 `Point#toX25519`

 You can use the method to use ed25519 keys for curve25519 encryption.